william arthur evans

 But the organism in darkness can break this cycle before it reaches its inevitable external end.

 *I read Human Technology and Introduction to Human Technology, which are out of print and very rare.
 However, a couple of Evans’ other books have recently returned to print.
 See abebooks.com.
-Also, I mentioned Evans and Gurdjieff before in a sketch of a piece I never finished.
+Also, I mentioned Evans and Gurdjieff before in a sketch of a piece I didn’t finish before it led to the conjecture and then hygienic darkroom retreat.